tanvalencianox/CCPRGG1L_EXAM/README.md

 studentEmailAddress
 iamAwesome

-a.
-Create one object and give a value for each property
+## Create one object and give a value for each property
 Note: Data on each property should be your own and should be valid.Example:
 Object - Me
 surname - Ponio